 “For what can be known about God is plain to them, because God has shown it to them.
 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.”

-All people from the beginning of time down to this day have had the testimony of creation to point them to their Creator.
-David talked about this as well in Psalm 19…
+All people from the time of Adam and Eve to this day have had the testimony of creation to point them to their Creator.
+David talked about this as well in Psalm 19:

 “Nevertheless He did not leave Himself without witness, in that He did good, gave us rain from heaven and fruitful seasons, filling our hearts with food and gladness.”